guifendjy/dom_master/README.md

 # DOM MASTER
-dom_master: A Lightweight DOM Manipulation and Reactive Framework
+dom_master: A Lightweight DOM Manipulation and reactive library.

 dom_master is a minimal, vanilla JavaScript library designed to simplify dynamic DOM manipulation and create reactive user interfaces without the